 Wooden plates of soft bites of tofu, pumpkin dumplings and vegetables topped with teeny rice cakes followed.
-These dishes were especially bland on the first bite but transformed into something wonderful when dipped into the restaurant's magic, thick soy sauce which didn't really resemble soy sauce at all.
+These dishes were notably bland on the first bite but transformed into something wonderful when dipped into the restaurant's magical soy sauce which, because it was so thick, didn't really resemble soy sauce at all.

-The highlight of the meal was the mushroom "tangsuyuk", a delectable combination of deep fried shiitake mushrooms smothered with a sweet though slightly overpowering apple sauce and tossed with apple, lotus root and carrot slices, as well as pumpkin seeds.
+The highlight of the meal was the mushroom "tangsuyuk", a delectable combination of deep-fried shiitake mushrooms smothered with a sweet though slightly overpowering apple sauce and tossed with apple, lotus root, carrot slices and pumpkin seeds.
 Saucy crunchy deep fried goodness.

 Dessert was a bowl of sweet-and-salty slices of dried goodies: sweet potatoes, lotus root, oranges and seaweed.
 We washed it down with a cup of the most unique shikhye (traditional sweet rice beverage) I've ever had, a perfect ending to a delicious and nutritious meal.

 On the way out, we found out that there is additional temple food restaurant on the second floor of the same building.
 Offering juk for breakfast and a lunch buffet for only ₩8,000, Barugongyang Kong is a good option for those on a budget wanting to get a taste of temple cuisine.

 Be sure to also check out the Information Center on the first floor for more info on temple stays throughout Korea.
 You might even be asked to join in for a cup of tea with Jogyesa's monks!